kjy/DataEngineering_GCP_course5_Building-Resilient-Streaming-Systems-on-Google-Cloud-Platform/README.md

 Streaming is data processing for unbounded datasets (infinite datasets).
 Data is in motion.

-Cloud Pub/Sub connect applications and service through a messaging infrastructure.
+Cloud Pub/Sub connects applications and service through a messaging infrastructure.
 Pub/Sub is a global messaging queue, essentially a message bus (buffer).
 Message bus is reliable, has high throughput, and low latency.
 Pub/Sub is about capturing data and distributing data.
 It is serverless and global.
 PubSub can be the source and BigQuery for the sink when streaming events.